PK Gupta Series 11:

 iii) oatps (organic anion transporter polypeptides)

-Q. 7 Name main sites for biotransformation.
+7 Name main sites for biotransformation.

 i) liver